Paris Commune: Feminist initiatives

 Some women organised a feminist movement, following earlier attempts in 1789 and 1848.
-Thus, Nathalie Lemel, a socialist bookbinder, and Élisabeth Dmitrieff, a young Russian exile and member of the Russian section of the First International, created the Women's Union for the Defence of Paris and Care of the Wounded on 11 April 1871.
-The feminist writer André Léo, a friend of Paule Minck, was also active in the Women's Union.
+Thus, Nathalie Lemel, a socialist bookbinder, and Elisabeth Dmitrieff, a young Russian exile and member of the Russian section of the First International, created the Women's Union for the Defence of Paris and Care of the Wounded on 11 April 1871.
+The feminist writer André Léo, a friend of Paule Mink, was also active in the Women's Union.
 Believing that the situation of women could only be improved through a global struggle against capitalism, the association demanded gender and wage equality, the right of divorce for women, the right to secular education, and professional education for girls.
 They also demanded suppression of the distinction between married women and concubines, and between legitimate and illegitimate children.
 They advocated the abolition of prostitution (obtaining the closing of the maisons de tolérance, or legal brothels).
 The Women's Union also participated in several municipal commissions and organised cooperative workshops.
 Along with Eugène Varlin, Nathalie Lemel created the cooperative restaurant La Marmite, which served free food for indigents, and then fought during the Bloody Week on the barricades.

-Paule Minck opened a free school in the Church of Saint Pierre de Montmartre and ran the Club de la Victoire in the Church of Saint-Sulpice on the Left Bank.
-The Russian Anne Jaclard, who declined to marry Dostoyevsky and finally became the wife of Blanquist activist Victor Jaclard, founded the newspaper La Sociale with André Léo.
+Paule Minck opened a free school in the Church of Saint-Pierre de Montmartre and ran the Club de la Victoire in the Church of Saint-Sulpice on the Left Bank.
+The Russian Anne Jaclard, who declined to marry Fyodor Dostoevsky and finally became the wife of Blanquist activist Victor Jaclard, founded the newspaper La Sociale with André Léo.
 She was also a member of the Comité de vigilance de Montmartre, along with Louise Michel and Paule Minck, as well as of the Russian section of the First International.
 Victorine Brocher, close to the IWA activists, and founder of a cooperative bakery in 1867, also fought during the Commune and the Bloody Week.
-Louise Michel, the famed "Red Virgin of Montmartre" (see photo), who would later be deported to New Caledonia, was one of those who symbolised the active participation of a small number of women in the insurrectionary events.
+Louise Michel, who would later be deported to New Caledonia, was one of those who symbolised the active participation of a small number of women in the insurrectionary events.
 A women's battalion of the National Guard defended the Place Blanche during the repression.